rTonyCloud/Professional-ReadMe-Generator/README.md

 npm test

 ## languages
-JavaScript

 ## Contributors
+There are many ways in which anyone could contribute with resolving bugs, tickets and much more.
+If you have any questions, or concerns, please econtact us under the questions section

 ## Questions
 If you need to ask me any questions you can contact me at rtonycloud@gmail.com.

- you can view more of my work at [github](https://github.com/Rtonycloud)
+ you can view more of my work at [github](https://github.com/N/A)